sowrami2/Call-Center-Data-Analysis/README.md

 # Call Centre Data Analysis

 This repository contains exploratory data analysis (EDA) of a call centre dataset from 'Real World Fake Data'.
 The analysis aims to derive insights and trends from the dataset using pivot tables and various visualization techniques.

 Dataset: https://data.world/markbradbourne/rwfd-real-world-fake-data/workspace/file?filename=Call+Center.csv

+Tools Used: Microsoft Excel

 The data was cleaned and formatted to accurate data types.
+Developed an interactive excel dashboard utilizing slicers and different charts for a visual representation of the analysis insights.

 Insights gathered:
   1. KPI1 - Total number of calls = 32,941.